Sample of Daily Clinic Schedule

 · Try to spray your clothes with Permethrin repellent a few days before you start packing to allow them to dry completely.

-· Don’t forget to be sure that you are up to date on your immunizations.
+· Don’t forget to be sure that you are up-to-date on your immunizations.
 Meet with your doctor or a travel clinic to discuss Malaria prophylaxis and a possible prescription for Cipro for traveler’s diarrhea.